OVERVIEW

 Have you spent money this year stocking up on crayons, books and other supplies for your classroom?
 Have you taken classes to improve your teaching skills that were not paid for by your employer?
 If you’re an eligible educator, the Internal Revenue Service (IRS) may let you deduct some of these expenses from your taxes this year.

-The Educator Expense Deduction allows eligible educators to deduct up to $300 worth of qualified expenses from their income for 2022.
+The Educator Expense Deduction allows eligible educators to deduct up to $300 worth of qualified expenses from their income for 2023 and 2024.

 Qualified expenses include purchases such as: